Coronavirus and Diabetes: Type 1 & Type 2

 Should I expect any adverse effects from the vaccination?

-The vaccines may result in arm pain and swelling, fever, chills, muscle/joint pain, diarrhea and headache.
-Symptoms were a bit more common following the second dose.
+The vaccines may result in arm pain and swelling, fever, chills, muscle/joint pain, diarrhea and/or headache.

 Diabetes and the Risk of COVID-19

-In January of 2021, the CDC initially categorized people with type 2 diabetes (T2D) “at increased risk” of more severe illness, adding the condition to the priority list for vaccination.
+The CDC initially categorized people with type 2 diabetes “at increased risk” of more severe illness, adding the condition to the priority list for vaccination.
 After months of petitions by diabetes organizations and advocates, type 1 diabetes was finally added to their list of medical conditions that predispose adults to more severe COVID-19 illness.
-Massachusetts finally added T1D to the state's priority list for medical conditions on April 2, 2021.

 Diabetes Sick Day Guidelines